 Information Desk – If you have any questions, an Information Desk is available to provide assistance Location: Landside, near Exit E. Additional information points are available throughout the airport; however, it is not known if staff are available.

-Luggage Storage & Lockers – Store your luggage at the airport, with rates for normal sized luggage at ISK 2000 for 24 hours • ISK 1000 per day, for up to one week • ISK 500 per day after the first week.
+Luggage Storage & Lockers – Store your luggage at the airport, with rates for normal sized luggage at ISK 490 for 24 hours.
+Maximum storage time is 3 days.
+26 lockers are available.
 Rates are also available for odd-sized items (bicycles, instruments, etc.).
 Location: 500m from the Departure side of the terminal, located between Enterprise and Avis car rentals.
 You can take the car rental bus which departs every 15 minutes.
-Hours: Open 24 hours (May 15 – Sep 1), 4:00AM – 11:00PM (Sep 1 – Oct 31) and 4:00AM – 9:00PM (Oct 31 – May 15).
+Hours: Open 24 hours.

 Rest Zones – Recliner chairs can be found scattered Airside near the windows.